-Students enrolling in a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency for at least twelve (12) consecutive months immediately prior to enrollment.
-Examples of documents that can be used include the following: Floriday voter's registration, Florida driver's license, Florida identification card, Florida homestead exemption, Florida occupational license, or a transcript from a Florida school.
-Non-resident potential student should contact Student Services staff for more information.
+Students enrolling in a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency for at least 12 consecutive months immediately prior to their enrollment.
+Examples of documents that can be used include the following: Florida voter's registration, Florida driver's license, Florida identification card, Florida homestead exemption.
+Florida occupational license, or a transcript from a Florida school.
+Non-resident potential students should contact Student Services staff for more information.